Tuesday, January 31, 2023

 Extras on disc one (1948 version) include an audio commentary with Orson Welles biographer Joseph McBride.

-Extras on disc two (1950 Version) include an interview titled Welles and Shakespeare with Welles expert professor Michael Anderegg (11 minutes 56 seconds, DTS-HD stereo English, no subtitles), an interview titled That was Orson Welles filmmaker Peter Bogdanovich (9 minutes 49 seconds, DTS-HD stereo English, no subtitles), a featurette titled Adapting Shakespeare on Film (8 minutes 19 seconds, DTS-HD stereo English, no subtitles), an from We Work Again, a 1937 WPA documentary containing scenes from Welles’ Federal Theatre Project production of Macbeth (7 minutes 14 seconds, DTS-HD stereo English, no subtitles), a featurette titled Restoring Macbeth (8 minutes 22 seconds, DTS-HD stereo English, no subtitles) and featurette titled Free Republic: The Story of Herbert J. Yates and Republic Pictures (6 minutes 35 seconds, DTS-HD stereo English, no subtitles).
+Extras on disc two (1950 Version) include an interview titled Welles and Shakespeare with Welles expert professor Michael Anderegg (11 minutes 56 seconds, DTS-HD stereo English, no subtitles), an interview titled That was Orson Welles filmmaker Peter Bogdanovich (9 minutes 49 seconds, DTS-HD stereo English, no subtitles), a featurette titled Adapting Shakespeare on Film (8 minutes 19 seconds, DTS-HD stereo English, no subtitles), an from We Work Again, a 1937 WPA documentary containing scenes from Welles’ Federal Theatre Project production of Macbeth (7 minutes 14 seconds, DTS-HD stereo English, no subtitles), a featurette titled Restoring Macbeth (8 minutes 22 seconds, DTS-HD stereo English, no subtitles) and a featurette titled Free Republic: The Story of Herbert J. Yates and Republic Pictures (6 minutes 35 seconds, DTS-HD stereo English, no subtitles).

 Other extras include an eight-page booklet with an essay titled Orson Welles's Macbeths, written by Jonathan Rosenbam.
 This extra can also be accessed on the Blu-ray disc two in the "extras" section.